Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 To treat and prevent forearm and wrist pain, you have two options:

-Self-myofascial release (SMR) exercises address the root cause of forearm and wrist tendonitis.
 This method is highly effective for treating restricted muscles, which are the primary cause of tendon strain.
 By using SMR techniques with the appropriate tools, you can release tension in the forearm muscles, making them more pliable and reducing strain on the wrist tendons.

 When done consistently, SMR can provide instant relief and prevent future injuries.
 In my experience, this is the fastest way to self-treat forearm and wrist issues.